-This map demonstrates the correlation between the market uptake of electrically-chargeable vehicles (ECVs) and the availability of customer incentives to stimulate ECV sales for each of the 28 EU member states plus Norway and Switzerland.
+This map demonstrates the correlation between the market uptake of electrically-chargeable vehicles (ECVs) and the availability of purchase incentives to stimulate ECV sales for each of the 28 EU member states.

-- The amount of incentives, and especially their monetary value, differs greatly across Europe.
+- Purchase incentives for electrically-chargeable vehicles (ECVs), and especially their monetary value, differ greatly across the European Union.

-- Many of the new EU member states with a low ECV market share, merely offer an exemption from the annual circulation tax for electric vehicles.
+- Some merely offer an exemption from the annual circulation tax for electric vehicles.